Skip to main content

 0.2–0.25

-*1 The above is the remuneration ratio, and the amount of remuneration paid to each individual will vary.
+*1 The above is the compensation ratio, and the amount of compensation paid to each individual will vary.

-*2 Short-term performance-linked remuneration will be paid within the range of 0-200% depending on the degree of achievement of company-wide or business performance targets.
+*2 Short-term performance-linked compensation will be paid within the range of 0-200% depending on the degree of achievement of company-wide or business performance targets.

 *3 Performance-linked stock compensation will be paid within the range of 0 to 200% depending on the achievement level of company-wide performance targets.